LankanHawkeye/BEAR/README.md

 	4. User-specified number of bootstrap samples.
 	5. The class labels.
 	6. positive class label (indicated as 1).
-	7. Table of feature aggregates created as a result of bootstrapping.
-		This table contains the number of features each bootstrapped sample contains.
-The same information will be shown as percentage.
-		This is to help the user to pick the optimum aggregate user wants to further investigate.
-	At the end of the execution of this script, user will be asked to run the next script.
+	7. Table of samples with feature aggregated from bootstrapped samples.
+This table contains bootstrapped samples with information about number of features and percentage when compared to total number of features.

 2. Run ./run_bootstrapping_substep_2.sh.
-The script will prompt user an enumerated menu of files of bootstrapped samples.
-User has to select the number from the table and hit enter.
+The script will prompt user an menu of enumerated files of bootstrapped samples.
+User has to select a file from the table.
 This enable script to copy the chosen file to approparite folder for processing further.

 e.g.,
 	```
 	bash ./run_bootstrapping_substep_2.sh
 	```

 3. Run the feature selection on bootstrapped samples.
-Please, follow the Option 1 (run BEAR without bootstrapping) pipeline from step 6 (6.
-Run the script "run_step_2_FeatureSelection.sh").
+Please follow the Option 1 (run BEAR without bootstrapping) pipeline from step 6 (6.
+Run the script "run_step_2_FeatureSelection.sh") to the end (step 9).